AdhirajSingh1206/Reddit-Flair-Detector-Indian-Subreddit/README.md

 ## System Integrated Testing:
 [WebApp Testing](https://github.com/AdhirajSingh1206/Reddit-Flair-Detector-Indian-Subreddit/tree/master/WebApp%20Testing)
-Through tested was done after the WebApp was deployed on <b>Heroku.</b>
+Thorough tested was done after the WebApp was deployed on <b>Heroku.</b>
 Edge case testing was done using the Front end of the App.<br>
 A development tool called <b>POSTMAN</b> was used to test <b>GET and POST features of both the routines.</b>